sovetnik/zsh/README.md

 ``` sh
 brew install zplug zsh-autosuggestions zsh-history-substring-search ddate
 ```

+Add your own settings in ignored file `personal` Something like exporting environment tokens, aliases

 Now, open new terminal session and Zplug ask you to install plugins.